FRIENDS OF

 LAKE KEGONSA SOCIETY

 FOLKS partners with Dane County to coordinate bi-weekly pick-up of aquatic debris from the end of piers on Lake Kegonsa and the near north Yahara River inlet.
-In 2022, 44 barge loads of debris were removed from Lake Kegonsa.
-FOLKS is continuing to fund the Aquatic Debris Collection program through payments to the Dane County Land & Water Resources Department.
+In 2024, 47 barge loads of debris were removed from Lake Kegonsa.
+FOLKS is continuing to fund the Pier Pick-up Program through payments to the Dane County Land & Water Resources Department.

-FOLKS is striving to enhance the fishing opportunities on Lake Kegonsa through projects such as carp removal, lake habitat enhancement, and water quality monitoring.
+FOLKS is striving to enhance the fishing opportunities on Lake Kegonsa through projects such as carp removal, lake habitat enhancement, fish cribs, fish sticks and water quality monitoring.

 FOLKS identified 20 locations where water flows into Lake Kegonsa..
 FOLKS is trying to identify specific projects to reduce the run-off and consequently the amount of phosphorus entering the lake.

-FOLKS initiated the leaf management project and continues to partner with the Town of Dunn, the Town of Pleasant Springs, and the City of Stoughton to vacuum leaves from around Lake Kegonsa.
+FOLKS initiated the leaf management project and continues to partner with the Town of Dunn and the Town of Pleasant Springs to vacuum leaves from around Lake Kegonsa.
+FOLKS has partnered with the Town of Dunn to purchase the City of Stoughton Leaf Pickup truck for future use.
 Both Towns also have drop off sites available for fall leaves.

 FOLKS held workshops with speakers from Dane County about the benefits of long-rooted native plants in shoreline and rain gardens to reduce storm water run-of and on using Wisconsin native plants in residential run-off reduction projects